sisoje/testable-view-swiftui/README.md

 # Testable SwiftUI views using async/await

+### NOTE: All the boilerplate code you need is in TestingSupport.swift and it has 30 lines of code.

 - This example demonstrates how to test any `SwiftUI.View` without hacks or third-party libraries, accomplished in just a few minutes of coding.
 - We compare SwiftUI and MVVM and show that the `Observable` view-model approach may not be the best fit for SwiftUI, as it doesn't align well with its paradigm.

-`SwiftUI.View` is a protocol that only value types can conform to, its centerpiece being the `body` property, which produces another `SwiftUI.View`.
-Understanding this is key to grasping the essence of `SwiftUI.View`.
+`SwiftUI.View` is just a protocol that only value types can conform to, its centerpiece being the `body` property, which produces another `SwiftUI.View`.

 This implies that `SwiftUI.View` isn't a traditional view.
 It lacks typical view properties like frame or color. `SwiftUI.View` looks and acts more like a view-model.

+Understanding this is key to grasping the essence of `SwiftUI.View`.

 # SwiftUI model vs MVVM view-model

 Anyone claiming how Apple coupled view and business logic is wrong.
 Apple just used View conformance on top of the model.
 That is not coupling.
 That is POP.

+In SwiftUI it is up to you what goes to model and what goes to View conformance extension.
+Don't blame Apple if your code is entangled.

-MVVM uses hard-decoupling which is more suitable for Java and other old-school languages.
+MVVM uses **HARD** decoupling which is more suitable for Java and other old-school languages.

 We start with two similar implementations of our business logic:
 ```